hortonworks/cloudbreak/docs/index.md

 Once provisioned, new nodes will take up the load and increase the cluster throughput.

 ###Declarative Hadoop clusters
 We support declarative Hadoop cluster creation - using blueprints.
-Blueprints are a declarative definition of a Hadoop cluster.
-With a blueprint, you specify a stack, the component layout and the configurations to materialise a Hadoop cluster instance.
-Hostgroups defined in blueprints can be associated to different VPC subnets and availability zones, thus you can span up a highly available cluster running on different datacenters or availability zones.
+Blueprints are a declarative definition of your stack, the component/services layout and the configurations to materialize a Hadoop cluster instance.

 ###Flexible
-You have the option to choose your favourite cloud provider and their different pricing models.
+You have the option to choose your favorite cloud provider and their different pricing models.
 The API translates the calls towards different vendors.
-However, you develop and use one common API, there is no need to rewrite your code when changing between cloud providers.
+Nevertheless you integrate and use one common API, there is no need to rewrite your code when changing between cloud providers.

 <!--overview.md-->